chisomruth/AllExcelProjects/README.md

 # My-Excel-projects
-This repository contains detailed analysis performed on a survey dataset gotten from individuals as regards to a tech startup called 'liveOn'
+This repository contains informations on project I have worked on using microsoft excel